uktrade/trade-remedies-public/README.md

 └── pytest.ini # Configuration file for pytest
 └── utils.py # utility functions for the test suite
-└── test_file.py # one test file for a specific end to end functionality ...
+└── test_file.py # one test file for a specific end to end functionality └── .e2e.env # required for tests that require environment variables ...
 ```